swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 that thunk hops onto the Actor's executor before calling the closure, we know that isolation to the actor is preserved when we call the synchronous closure.

-An asynchronous non-Sendable closure that is isolated to an actor can be transferred since upon the closure's invocation, we will always hop into the actor's isolation domain:
+An actor-isolated asynchronous non-`Sendable` closure can be transferred since upon the closure's invocation, we will always hop into the actor's isolation
+domain:

 ```swift
 extension Actor {